The Hidden Waste of Single-Stream Recycling

 Previously, we’ve discussed the benefits of source separated or multi-stream recycling, noting the various ways it can help both the environment and those who recycle.
 Today, we wanted to delve in a bit deeper, and speak specifically about the hidden waste and issues associated with single-stream recycling.
 While one of the most common forms of recycling, and certainly a form that’s simple and involves very few steps, single-stream recycling can detract significantly from the overall benefits of a recycling program, and make it both more costly and more difficult to reuse the recycled materials.

 What are the specific issues with single-stream recycling?
 As a reminder, single-stream recycling is a form of recycling wherein recycling is separated from other waste, but every single type of recyclable is kept together and put in the same vessel.
+It’s a single-sort system, where all recyclables are placed in one mixed container.
 The recyclables are then picked up, and taken to a facility where they are sorted into various streams.
 At a glance, it may seem that single-stream recycling is not all that different from source-separated or multi-stream recycling, where the recyclables are sorted by type before being picked up and sent on their way.
 After all, the single-stream recyclables do eventually get sorted at a facility or processing plant.
 However, there are several hidden disadvantages to single-stream recycling.

 For one, while pickup costs for single-stream recycling are lesser, because they can be gathered by the same truck and taken to the same location, the processing costs are significantly higher.
 This is because there’s extra effort and attention required to separate the different types of recyclables from each other, and many of them truly cannot be safely or easily processed together to be reused.